A subelliptic Bourgain-Brezis inequality: Estimating

 To proceed further, we replace, in the right hand side of the above formula, the index $j$ by $j+r$, and then pull out the summation in $j$ and $k$.
+We can also at this point let $K \to +\infty$ on the right hand side of the formula.
 Then we obtain the following bound for $\|\nabla_b f_0\|_{L^Q}$, namely

 which is equal to

 if we first replace the index $r$ by $r-j$, and then replace $j$ by $-j$.
 Now we split the sum into two parts, one where $j < 0$, and one where $j \geq 0$, and show that both of them are bounded by $C 2^{-N} \|\nabla_b f\|_{L^Q}$.
 The sum where $j < 0$ can be estimated using Proposition \ref{prop:fgconv2}: in fact $\Lambda_{r+j} \tilde{P}_{r+k} \tilde{\Delta}_{r} (\nabla_b f) =(\tilde{\Delta}_{r} (\nabla_b f)) * (\tilde{P}_{r+k} * \tilde{\Lambda}_{r+j})$, and by Proposition \ref{prop:fgconv2}, since $k-j>0$, $\Lambda$, $\tilde{P}$ are Schwartz, and $\int_G \tilde{P}(y) dy = 0$.
 From this we infer, using Proposition~\ref{prop:max}~(c), that It follows that the sum where $j < 0$ is bounded by